What Machine to Buy

 What do you have to buy besides the computer?
 This is where your personal computer becomes "Personal."
 It depends on your use.
 See the Essentials page for my suggestions.

-Once you have a firewall box, you can connect all the computers in your house in a little network.
-They can share files and back each other up.
+Using a firewall box, you can connect all the computers in your house in a little network and connect them all to the Internet.
+Your devices can share files and back each other up.

-Get a CD or DVD Burner.
-All current Macs come with a drive that will at least burn DVDs.
+Inexpensive USB-A Flash sticks are an alternative to CD/DVD, with better reliability and more capacity.
 This is how you get data off your computer to send to someone else, to take to Kinko's, and so on.
-Even if you are backing up your files to a disk drive, you should also back up precioius data occasionally to CD or DVD.
-Some drives can burn Dual Layer DVDs, and read and rewrite CDs.
-Others can "scribe" a pretty label on the other side of the disc.
-Decide if you want these.
+Even if you are backing up your files to an external drive, you should also back up precious data occasionally to USB stick, CD, or DVD.

-Printer.
+Choose a Printer.
 You will need some kind of printer.
 A basic color printer is usually free after rebate with purchase of a new computer (they will make money from you on the ink cartridges).
 Printers are one area where you have to decide why you want a new computer.
 If you plan to print a lot of documents, you want a laser printer.
 If you print photos, you'll want a high-quality inkjet.
 An important issue is to find out the cost of the ink cartridges: some printer manufacturers lock you into their cartridges, give you a nearly empty one with the new printer, and charge a lot for a replacement.
-Printers are also an example of where the Mac loses out sometimes, because some printers are only fully supported only on Windows.
-We have a color laser, a B+W laser, and an all-in-one color inkjet/scanner/fax.
+I have a color laser and a B+W laser.
 You can now get all-in-one printer/scanner/fax devices with a color laser printer.

 Other Devices.
 There's a huge variety of other devices you could connect to your computer, depending on your interests.
 Music composition and performance.
 Photo scanners.
 Video.
 Home security.
 Label printers.
 Depends on what you want to do.
 Your best bet is to talk to someone who uses a similar device already.